Affirmative Action vs. Affirmative Information: Results

-The canonical Aigner and Cain (1977) model of statistical discrimination showed that when a rational decision-maker is presented with applicants' noisy unbiased signals for ability, $S = A+\varepsilon$, then there is an incentive to weigh applicants' group membership $G$ alongside those signals.
-The decision-maker will assign equal outcomes to applicants with equal \textit{expected} ability, but as a result of their consideration of group membership, outcomes for applicants with equal \textit{true} ability will systematically differ by group.
+\citet{aigner1977statistical} showed that when a rational decision-maker is presented with applicants' noisy unbiased signals for ability, she then has an incentive to weigh applicants' group membership alongside those signals to improve the accuracy of her predictions.
+As a result, the decision-maker will assign equal outcomes to applicants with equal \textit{expected} ability across groups, but unequal outcomes for applicants with equal \textit{true} ability.
+The result was foundational in identifying a root cause of discrimination, based not on emotion or taste, but on mathematical judgment.

-Our model shows how the disparate impact documented in Aigner and Cain (1977) can persist even when a decision-maker is blind to group membership.
-Group means enter our model not through the decision-maker's interpretation of $S$, but rather through the construction of $S$ itself.

-We first adjust the meaning of the signal $S$ in the Aigner and Cain (1977) model.
-Rather than treating $S$ as a noisy measurement of ability, like an exam, we instead suppose that it is the best estimate of ability given observables.
-Therefore it becomes natural for us to consider a risk score $S = \bb E [A|X]$ estimated from the model $A = S + \varepsilon$, instead of Aigner and Cain's $S = A+\varepsilon$. \footnote{Our signal is distributed as a mean-preserving contraction of the true ability, whereas the signal in Aigner and Cain (1977) is distributed as a mean-preserving spread of the ability.}

-We further suppose that the signal $S$ is constructed with observables that fully explain the group variation in ability.
-As a consequence, we prove that the best estimate for ability $A$ is given by the score $S$ regardless of whether group $G$ is observed; unlike in Aigner and Cain (1977), the rational decision-maker has no incentive to update the ability estimate given group information.
-Barring the decision-maker in our model from considering group membership does not alleviate disparities and in fact has no effect.
-If both groups' signals are equally informative, then the differences in true positive rates identified by Aigner and Cain (1977) will persist.

-We show that reducing uncertainty, however, does alleviate the disparities.
-If both groups' signals are made more informative, then each groups' scores will more closely track true ability rather than bunch around group means and disparities will narrow.
-Meanwhile, if care is taken to improve the precision of signals for the low-mean group in particular, then the disparity can be completely eliminated.
+Our model studies a generalized form of statistical discrimination.
+We consider cases where the decision-maker accesses an arbitrary set of variables $X$ to predict ability $A$, estimating a signal $S = \bb E [A|X]$ from the econometric model $A = S + \varepsilon$.
+We assume that $X$ explains group differences in outcomes.
+This is trivially satisfied if $X$ contains an unbiased test score and a demographic group identifier, in which case our model maps to \citet{aigner1977statistical}.
+If, however, $X$ contains only non-demographic variables that explain the variation in ability across demographic groups, then the signal $S$ will still exhibit reversion to group-specific means.
+Therefore, the presence of variables that explain group differences in ability will replicate the same mathematical effect caused by statistical discrimination \citep{aigner1977statistical}.

+As a practical matter, this model shows that while deleting demographic variables from datasets resolves the disparities in \citet{aigner1977statistical}, it is not a reliable solution to achieve fair prediction in general.
+Instead, disparities can be eliminated by increasing the accuracy of predictions for the affected group: data enrichment, as opposed to data omission.

-\section{Empirical Application}
+\section{Empirical application}